sdbs-uni-p/vldb25-dbms-live-patching/README.md

    ./reproduce-experiments
    ```

    The results (the raw experiment data) will be stored in the respective directories in the [data](data) directory.
-The experiment data is transformed into DuckDB database files and analyzed in the last step (see next step).
+In the final step, the experiment data will be transformed into DuckDB database files and analyzed (see next step below).

 3. **Transform Experiment Data & Analyze Results**: Convert experiment data into a DuckDB database (see directory [transformation](transformation) for implementation details) and analyze the results and generate plots (directory [plotting](plotting) for implementation details).